libremente/libremente.github.io/bookshelf.md

 * **Prisoners of Geography by *Tim Marshall*.**
   ![Read](http://progressed.io/bar/90?title=read)
-  One of the best book I found about geo-politics.
+  One of the best books about geo-politics.
 Easy to read, highly suggested.

 * **Sapiens by *Yuval Noah Harari*.**